Sharing Model: OWD, Role Hierarchy & Sharing Rules

 - Sharing recalculation runs asynchronously when rules are added/modified/deleted

-- Each sharing rule creates rows in the share tables — impacts query performance at scale
+- Each sharing rule creates rows in the share tables, which impacts query performance at scale

 Implicit Sharing

 Salesforce grants certain record access automatically based on data relationships.
-Understanding implicit sharing is critical because it happens without any explicit configuration.
+Implicit sharing happens without any explicit configuration, making it easy to overlook.

 Implicit Sharing Rules